top of page

 Expertise

 Emma is a non-Indigenous lawyer at Terri Janke and Company.
-She has expertise in water, legal policy, legislative development and governance with federal, state and local governments and not-for-profits.
-Her areas of specialty include First Nations rights, natural resource management, environmental law, water law and policy, law enforcement, family violence and the community sector.
-Emma is passionate about supporting First Nations people and organisations to achieve their goals, around land, sea and freshwater Country.
+Her areas of specialty include water, legal policy, legislative development, and governance with federal, state and local governments and not-for-profits.
+Emma has also worked with law enforcement, family violence and the community sector.
+Emma is passionate about supporting First Nations people and organisations to achieve their goals, around land, sea and freshwater Country, and in all walks of life.

 Experience

 Emma was admitted as a solicitor of the Supreme Court of the Australian Capital Territory in August 2016, after graduating from the University of Canberra with a double Bachelor of Laws and Bachelor of Arts with First Class Honours.
-Emma completed her Masters in International Law in 2020 from the Australian National University, graduating with Commendation, specialising in First Nations governance and water law.
-She grew up on Ngunnawal Country (Canberra) and came to TJC on Gadigal Country (Sydney) after working for a decade in the public sector, universities and not-for-profits.
-Emma is also a published writer and has written articles in a range of peer-reviewed journals and publications, relating to her passions including free and informed consent for First Nations communities, and women and the law.
+Emma completed her Masters in International Law in 2020 from the Australian National University, graduating with Commendation, specialising in water law, First Nations governance, and peace and conflict.
+She grew up on Ngunnawal Country (Canberra) and came to TJC and to live on Gadigal Country (Sydney) after working for a decade in the public sector, universities and not-for-profits.
+Emma is also a published writer and has written articles in a range of peer-reviewed journals and publications, relating to her passions including free, prior and informed consent for First Nations communities, and women and the law.

 Recent Projects

-· Drafting clauses in contracts to strengthen the rights of First Nations people to their heritage;
+· Drafting agreements to assert the rights of First Nations people to their heritage;

-· Writing reports, protocols and policies for a range of organisations across the government, development, environmental, community, health and university sectors;
+· Consulting and providing reports, protocols and policies for a range of organisations across the government, arts, development, environmental, community, health and university sectors;

 · Reforming organisational governance to better reflect First Nations issues, needs and voices;